viig99/ContrastiveLearningLossComparison/README.md

 ## Methodology

+### Vision Models
 * The CIFAR-100 dataset is used to train a ResNet-18 model.
 * The model is pre-trained on all the training data for 200 epochs using the contrastive learning loss functions mentioned above.
 * The model is then fine-tuned for classification on 90% of the data for another 200 epochs and the rest 10% of the data is used for validation.
 * The accuracy of the model is then evaluated on the test set.

+### Text Models
+* The MS MARCO passage ranking dataset is used to train a MiniLM model.
+* Model is pre-trained on the training data for 10 epochs using the contrastive learning loss functions mentioned above.
+* The model is then evaluated on the dev set on passage retrieval metrics like Recall@k, MRR, etc.

 ## Usage
 To run the code, follow the steps below: